ironhalik/clamapi/README.md

   "status": "failed"
 }
 ```
-The docker image contains malware definitions database available at docker build time, but the service is deployed with freshclam daemon, which will keep the malware definitions up to date.
+By default, the container will use feshclam to download latest malware definitions at startup.
+The image can be run with `command: freshclam`, which will start a freshclam deamon, keeping the definitions up to date.

 #### Environment variables: